 The most interesting presentations were given by Peter Daniels (Griffith University, Brisbane), Apichai Puntasen (Ubon Rajathance University, Thailand), Colin Ash (University of Reading, UK), and Joel Magnusson (Portland Community College, Oregon).

 I edited a special issue for the journal “Society and Economy” entitled Sustainability and Sufficiency: Economic Development in a Buddhist Perspective, which includes selected papers presented in our “Economics with a Buddhist Face” conference.
 In my introduction to the special issue I presented Buddhist economics as a major alternative to the currently dominating Western economic mindset.
-Buddhist economics proposes alternative principles such as minimizing suffering, simplifying desires, nonviolence, genuine care, and generosity.
+Buddhist economics proposes alternative principles for economic actions such as minimizing suffering, simplifying desires, nonviolence, genuine care, and generosity.
 I suggested that Buddhist economics is not a system but rather a strategy, which can be applied in any economic setting.

 The Collaborative Enterprise (2008)